Giggs' future uncertain after court case ends

 During the original trial, Giggs acknowledged that his 'love cheat' reputation was justified, that he had been unfaithful in all his past relationships and had lied to partners "more than once".

-It suggested a far cry from the clean cut image that adorned posters, promotional campaigns and - in the job he held before he first faced the accusations - served as a figurehead for Welsh football.
+It suggested a far cry from the clean-cut image that adorned posters, promotional campaigns and - in the job he held before he first faced the accusations - served as a figurehead for Welsh football.

 Giggs always denied the charges against him, but in the trial the prosecution played on suggestions there was a Giggs the public knew, and one the former United player knew himself.

-Sir Alex Ferguson and an United front
+Sir Alex Ferguson and a United front

 Giggs was a central part of that and for years a banner was displayed at Old Trafford in his honour.